geological-survey-of-queensland/share-data-with-gsq/s3-to-s3-copy.md

 ## Step 2: Attach a policy to your *source* S3 bucket

-Attaching this policy to the *source* S3 bucket allows the GSQ *destination* account to perform the ListBucket and GetObject commands on the *source* S3 bucket.
+Attaching this policy to the *source* S3 bucket allows the GSQ *destination* account to perform the ListBucket and GetObject commands on the *source* S3 bucket, and to copy the objects across.

-By default, an S3 object is owned by the account that uploaded the object.
-That's why granting the destination account the permissions to perform the cross-account copy makes sure that the destination owns the copied objects.

 1. Sign in to your *source* AWS account.
 2. Attach the S3 bucket policy sent to you by GSQ to the *source* bucket (see [how-to](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html)).